yoctoproject/poky/documentation/ref-manual/classes.rst

 -  ``incompatible-license:`` Report when packages are excluded from being created due to being marked with a license that is in :term:`INCOMPATIBLE_LICENSE`.

--  ``install-host-path:`` Checks the :ref:`ref-tasks-install` log for indications that paths to locations on the build host were used.
-Using such paths might result in host contamination of the build output.

 -  ``installed-vs-shipped:`` Reports when files have been installed within :ref:`ref-tasks-install` but have not been included in any package by